Open Mind, the Ultimate Healer

 Even if just for one moment, see if you can get even the slightest sense of your mind’s natural, undisturbed vast, bright, and clear basic nature.
 Just for that moment, can see how your mind is by nature bigger than your problem.
 This becomes much easier once we stop feeding negativity in the form of repetitive, negative thoughts.
 Once you stop supporting the painful thought train you can appreciate and work with the natural gaps that you have been avoiding all along.

-You have to be bigger than your problem in order to know that whatever you have as a problem.
+You have to be bigger than your problem in order to know that whatever you have as a problem, and in fact, we all are bigger than our problems.
 You must know health before you can see something as not health.
 So even if your situation is painful, there is some gap or space through which you can see a less troubled sense of being that contrasts enough with your problem in order to know which state you prefer.

 So appreciate just being alive.
 Take a breath, let go, and see if you can recognize the subtle gaps of the negativity in your thoughts and see through them to the big sky of your endless mind.
 These gaps may be subtle, but they are there.
 Don’t gloss over them just because they seem quiet compared to the scream in your pain.
 Look at those little moments when things change or shift.
 Appreciate them and eventually you will find they will open to more health in your mind and life.